 The LORD is merciful and gracious, slow to anger, and plenteous in mercy.
 9 He will not always chide: neither will he keep his anger for ever.
 10 He hath not dealt with us after our sins; nor rewarded us according to our iniquities.
 11 For as the heaven is high above the earth, so great is his mercy toward them that fear him.
 12 As far as the east is from the west, so far hath he removed our transgressions from us.
 13 Like as a father pitieth his children, so the LORD pitieth them that fear him.
 14 For he knoweth our frame; he remembereth that we [are] dust.
 Psalm 103:8-14 KJV

-Freedom is not perfection.
+Spiritual freedom is not perfection.
 It’s being open and pliable to the Holy Spirit to shape us and form us more and more into the image of our Father.
-Freedom is not a feeling or an event.
+Spiritual freedom is not a feeling or an event.
 It’s a state of being.
 It’s not passive or something that happens once and we’re “good to go”.
 It’s actively pursuing our Father’s heart and overcoming those areas in our life that are not from Him.

-Freedom is no longer allowing the enemy to push us around but having a firm foundation established under our feet so that we can stand our ground against the enemy and overcome him.
-Freedom is being who you were created to be, the most normal you, who receives God’s love and, in turn, loves God, loves yourself and loves others.
-Freedom is the joy of experiencing the unfeigned fruit of the spirit as it flows from your heart that has been made pure by the washing of the water of the Word.
-Freedom is the absence of bondage.
+Spiritual freedom is no longer allowing the enemy to push us around but having a firm foundation established under our feet so that we can stand our ground against the enemy and overcome him.
+Spiritual freedom is being who you were created to be, the most normal you, who receives God’s love and, in turn, loves God, loves yourself and loves others.
+Spiritual freedom is the joy of experiencing the unfeigned fruit of the spirit as it flows from your heart that has been made pure by the washing of the water of the Word.
+True freedom is the absence of bondage.

-Freedom is a treasure to be pursued.
+Spiritual freedom is a treasure to be pursued.
 Yet it is not something that just happens overnight.
 We have to grow up into it.
 God can strengthen us and mature us in it.
 We need to develop strength and endurance in this race.
-We may even run through different layers of freedom as we walk out of more and more bondage.
+We may even run through different layers of spiritual freedom as we walk out of more and more bondage.

 Wherefore seeing we also are compassed about with so great a cloud of witnesses, let us lay aside every weight, and the sin which doth so easily beset us, and let us run with patience the race that is set before us.
 Hebrew 12:1 KJV

-So, dear brothers and sisters, will you choose in this moment to grab ahold of your Heavenly Father’s hand and allow Him to lead you as children so that you can grow up into this?
-If freedom is your desire, will you pursue His heart and His righteousness with your whole heart?
+So, dear brothers and sisters, will you choose at this moment to grab hold of your Heavenly Father’s hand and allow Him to lead you as children so that you can grow up into this?
+If spiritual freedom is your desire, will you pursue His heart and His righteousness with your whole heart?

 Delight thyself also in the LORD; and he shall give thee the desires of thine heart.
 Psalm 37:4 KJV